The Pradhan Mantri Gram Sadak Yojana envisages a three-tier Quality Control & Quality Monitoring mechanism.

 The third tier of Quality Monitoring is oriented more towards verification and review of systems and procedures being adopted at 1st and 2nd tier of Quality Monitoring, so that it can be ensured that specified requirements for Quality Management are being met.

 As the third tier of the Quality Control Structure, the NRRDA is engaging Independent National Quality Monitors (NQM) mostly retired Senior Engineers with State/Central Organizations.
-The NQMs are given the letter of request once in two months for carrying out inspection as per the program for the forthcoming two months.
-The NQMs are required to inspect three districts in a single visit in one state in each of the two months.
+The NQMs are given the letter of request once in one months for carrying out inspection as per the program for the forthcoming one months.
+The NQMs are required to inspect two districts in a single visit in one state in each of the two months.
 The NQM should finalize a suitable program to spend not more than three days in each district inspecting normally between 2 to 4 works on each days (2 works in progress or 1 work in progress and 2 completed works or 4 completed works).
 The states, districts as well as blocks where the inspection of works is to be carried out will be indicated in the letter allocating the states.
 Formats for inspection report of the monitors has been prescribed (Format D-1 &D-2 of part-II) and the NQMs are required to submit the copy of the report to PIU, SQC as well as NRRDA.
 The NQMs will also hold post inspection discussions with all the engineers in order to review findings of his inspection and to suggest improvements in execution to obtain better Quality for all other works under the PIU.
 The NQMs are also expected to interact with SQCs and STAs where convenient.

 The National Quality Monitors are required to visit the work in accordance with the priority indicated in the guidelines issued to them at (Para.No.2 under "Prioritization of Works for Inspection").
 They will evaluate each part of the work for material and workmanship as per the format for Inspection Report of National Quality Monitor, indicating the tests carried out and the test results obtained.
 They will also analyse the result in relation to the Contractor/ DPIU/SQMs testing/ inspection.
 A copy of the Inspection Report will be handed over by the NQM to the Head of the DPIU.